drewloewe/Grading-System/grading-system.md

 - Typically, points-graded work will have a simple points scale keyed to the basic four descriptors of Meets All Expectations; Meets Most Expectations; Shows Effort, but Doesn’t Yet Meet Most Expectations; and Not Assessable.

 ## III.
 Final Course Grades

+I opt out of the university's plus-minus grading system.
+I will assign whole grades, e.g., A, B, etc.

 ### A
 The student:
 - _meets_ the requirements of the labor-based part of this system;